ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 ## Centralized Model {#sec-met-dist2}

-In a centralized model, the metrics can be, e.g., distributed as illustrated in {{fig-cats-centralized}}.
+An example of metrics distribution in the centralized model is illustrated in {{fig-cats-centralized}}.

 The C-SMA collocated with "CATS-Forwarder 2" distributes the computing metrics for both service contact instances (i.e., (CS-ID 1, CSCI-ID 1) and (CS-ID 1, CSCI-ID 2)) to the centralized C-PS.
 In this case, the C-PS is a logically centralized element deployed separately with the "CATS-Forwarder 1".
 Similarly, the C-SMA located at "Service Site 3" advertises the computing metrics for the two services hosted by "Service Site 3" to the centralized C-PS as well.
 Furthermore, the C-PS receives the network metrics sent from the C-NMA.
 All metrics are used by the C-PS to select the most relevant path that leads to the Egress CATS-Forwarder.
 The selected paths will be sent from the C-PS to "CATS-Forwarder 1" to indicate traffic steering.